JustinianJin/justinianjin.github.io/content/essay/ee/index.md

 ---

-title: "The Roman Republic through the Lens of Plutarch's Political Philosophy: Imbalance, Collapse, and Legacy of Order / in Chinese"
+title: "Discuss the reasons for Hindenburg’s rise to power in 1925"
 authors:
 - admin
-date: "2023-08-20"
+date: "2024-09-10"
 # doi: ""

 # Schedule page publish date (NOT publication's date).